acidutzu/acidutzu/README.md

 - 👋 Hi, I’m @Adrian LC
-- 👀 I’m interested in ...DevOps
+- 👀 I’m interested in ...DevOps/QA
 - 🌱 I’m currently learning ...and learning
-- 💞️ I’m looking to collaborate on ...Ops
+- 💞️ I’m looking to collaborate on ...Ops / QA
 - 📫 How to reach me ... ludusnetfree@gmail.com

 <!---